Optiver: History

 Optiver was founded by Johann Kaemingk, Ruud Vlek and Chris Oomen on April 9, 1986, as a market maker in options on the European Options Exchange (EOE), which is now Euronext.
 Optiver is a member of the European Principal Traders Association (FIA EPTA), FIA Principal Trading Group (PTG) in the US and FIA Japan.
 In 2023, Optiver became the first market maker to join the Plato Partnership as a full member.

 In November 2016, Optiver was reported to have joined a consortium to build a faster data transmission network between Chicago and Tokyo.

 In December 2017, Optiver joined with Equiduct to offer a one-stop shop for best execution.

 In November 2018, Utrecht University and Optiver partnered to create an Algorithms in Finance course.

 In June 2019, Optiver joined its US-based rival, Virtu, in funding Equiduct, a competitor to national stock exchanges and trading venues.

 In April 2021, Optiver expanded further into the Asia-Pacific region with an office in Singapore, with a planned focus on commodity and equity products.
 It joined many other major financial services firms in doing so.
 The firm first made its presence in the region in Australia in 1996, then Taipei in 2005, then Hong Kong in 2007, and then Shanghai in 2012.
 In 2022, Optiver opened a new London office which can house as many as 200 employees.
 A year later, Optiver moved into new offices in downtown Chicago, with room for as many as 600 people.
 The firm has also joined other quant funds in expanding to India.

 In June 2022, Optiver joined Aquis Exchange.

 In September 2022, the firm became the latest trading member on the Vienna Stock Exchange.

 Activities

 Optiver trades on more than 50 exchanges and trading platforms globally.
 In Europe, it is one of the three most active on-screen market makers in single-stock and equity-index derivatives at Eurex.
 Optiver was ranked as the third-biggest off-exchange market maker in European exchange-traded products.

 In the U.S., Optiver is a leading market maker for the Nasdaq 100, Russell 2000 and E-mini S&P 500 options contracts.
 It is one of the biggest market makers for Treasury options on the CME.
 The firm started making markets in FX options in 2017.

-Optiver is sponsor to chess GM Anish Giri.
+Optiver sponsors chess grandmaster Anish Giri.